vFense/toppatch-ui-rewrite/README.md

 Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at [http://editorconfig.org](http://editorconfig.org).

-## What you need to develop, or compile, Remediation Vault
+## What you need to develop/compile this project

 In order to develop, and compile, Remediation Vault, you need to have Node.js/npm latest, and git 1.8 or later.
 (Earlier versions might work OK, but are not tested.)